-Preventing Allergen Cross-Contact
+Preventing Allergen Cross Contact

-Provide a written plan for preventing allergen cross-contact.
-Review the "Allergen Control Plan - Overview and Guidance" for an outline of the topics your plan should cover.
+Provide a written plan for preventing allergen cross contact.
+Review the Allergen Control Plan - Overview and Guidance for an outline of the topics your plan should cover.
 You should conduct a food allergen ingredient analysis, which considers all eight major food allergens.
-If your analysis identifies food allergens that will (or may be) in your products, you must have controls in place that prevent allergen cross-contact that includes all the products you manufacture for sale.
+If your analysis identifies food allergens that will (or may be) in your products, you must have controls in place that prevent allergen cross contact that includes all the products you manufacture for sale.
 A template is provided on page 8 to help you with your allergen ingredient analysis.

-\Special consideration: When you operate in a shared space that is also used by other businesses/individuals, you must also consider crosscontact from ingredients/foods that are used by other businesses/individuals.
+\Special consideration: When you operate in a space that is also used for personal use, you must also consider cross-contact from ingredients/foods that you store, prepare and consume for personal use.